Basic care

 Vitamin/ mineral supplements

 To avoid nutritionally based illnesses, your turtle will need a balanced diet.
-Fast growing baby turtles and ovulating females will need more calcium than adult males.
+Fast-growing baby turtles and ovulating females will need more calcium than adult males.
 Giving your baby turtle a vitamin supplement with calcium and vitamin D3 once or twice a week can help them reach their nutritional needs.
-Females should get the same supplement one or twice a week in spring and early summer.
+Females should get the same supplement once or twice a week in spring and early summer.
 For male turtles, you can give them one supplement every two weeks to make sure they are receiving all the necessary vitamins and minerals their body needs.
+A well-rounded diet supplemented with vitamins can prevent many common health issues.

 Common health issues

-- Metabolic bone disease: can be observed in a soft shell.
-This may be caused by an inability to metabolise calcium or simply an insufficiency of calcium in their diet.
+• Metabolic bone disease: can be observed in a soft shell.
+This may be caused by an inability to metabolize calcium or simply an insufficiency of calcium in their diet.

-- Dystocia (egg-binding): is often cause by females voluntarily retaining their eggs due to incorrect nesting conditions.
+• Dystocia (egg-binding): is often caused by females voluntarily retaining their eggs due to incorrect nesting conditions.

 If you see any abnormalities in your turtle, consult your local veterinarian who has experience with reptiles.
-All of ailments mentioned above are treatable if treated early.
+All of the ailments mentioned above are treatable if treated early.
 Do not self-medicate your turtle or give them home remedies without consulting an experienced veterinarian.
+Prompt veterinary care can prevent minor issues from becoming serious health threats.

 If you enjoyed this article, you may also be interested in our article on the different types of freshwater turtles.